quarkslab/irma/docs/frontend/nginx.rst

-In the **Frontend**, we use a nginx web server to serve the uWSGI application and the static web site that query the API in order to get results of scanned files and present them to the user.
+In the **Frontend**, we use a nginx web server to serve the uWSGI application and the static web site that query the API in order to get results of scanned files and to present them to the user.

 Installation
 ````````````